 (c) Promoting the functions of evaluation and feedback.
 The pedagogic instructor observes the student-teacher at work and reflects on the teaching quality together with the student-teacher and trainer-teacher.
-This process is part of the quality control conducted in parallel for the student-teachers, and provides them with a work tool which can improve their functioning and serve as part of their life-long professional learning (Lam, 2000; Milat, 1999; Emanuel, 2005).
+This process is part of the quality control evaluation conducted in parallel for the student-teachers and provides them with a work tool that can improve their functioning and serve as part of their life-long professional learning (Lam, 2000; Milat, 1999; Emanuel, 2005).

-(d) Forming and maintaining a connection with the training school, the trainer-teacher and other entities in the school.
+(d) Forming and maintaining a connection with the training school, the trainer-teacher, and other entities in the school.
 The connection with the school as an organization and the reciprocal relations with the college play a more important role in collaborative models of instruction such as PDS and Academia Class than in traditional models (Milat, 2005).
-With the introduction of the Academia Class program there was an expectation that the role of the pedagogic instructor would be imbued with additional emphases involving student-focused pedagogic instruction and would also include the leadership of professional development processes in the schools and kindergartens where the student-teachers performed their practicum, so that there would be joint learning of the student-teachers, teachers and academic staff in a professional community.
-This activity should be accompanied by research that will influence the continued assimilation of the practice in the field, including the necessary change and improvement of the guidance and training (Grossman, Hammerness & McDonald, 2009; Loughran, 2014).
+With the introduction of the Academia Class program, there was an expectation that the role of the pedagogic instructor would be imbued with additional emphases involving student-focused pedagogic instruction and would also include the leadership of professional development processes in the schools and kindergartens where the student-teachers perform their practicum, in order to foster joint learning in a professional community made up of the student-teachers, teachers and academic staff.
+This activity should be accompanied by research that will influence the continued assimilation of the practice in the field, including the necessary change and improvement of guidance and training (Grossman, Hammerness & McDonald, 2009; Loughran, 2014).

 2. The research